Agilent/meta-coverity/README.md

 inherit coverity
 ```

 Try adding that line and then running `bitbake my-recipe -c coverity_export_defects`.
 If it works then you're probably good to go.
 Otherwise, consult the sections below for variables you can set to change how coverity.bbclass works.
+The first thing to check is whether you need a different integration strategy.

 Integration strategies: `COVERITY_STRATEGY`
 =============================================